Diagnosis and Treatment of Bladder Cancer

 Radical cystectomy (removal of the bladder) is the standard approach to the management of patients with muscle invasive bladder cancer.
 In men, the prostate is removed along with the bladder; in women, the urethra, uterus, fallopian tubes, ovaries, and anterior vaginal wall are removed.
 In some cases cancer can be removed while preserving healthy tissue and bladder function using nerve-sparing surgery and a combined modality approach.
 This includes a partial cystectomy, TURBT, chemotherapy and/or radiation.
 Cystectomies and partial cystectomies can be performed via minimally invasive laparoscopic procedures.

-Our team is led by Dr. Simon Hall, Chairman of the Department of Urology at Mount Sinai.
 We perform advanced reconstructive procedures following radical cystectomies such as continent diversions to create new bladders (neobladders) from sections of the small intestine.

 Approximately 25 percent of patients are diagnosed initially with metastatic bladder cancer (cancer that has spread).
 Chemotherapy is prescribed most commonly following surgery for high grade tumors or for those that have spread.
 For some, chemotherapy is administered prior to surgery to shrink a tumor for more effective results.
 For other patients, chemotherapeutic agents may be delivered directly to the bladder during surgery.
 Our physicians have the advanced training and experience to ensure the precise timing and dosing of these medications.